MattPickard/Project_Portfolio/Memior Project/README.md

 Using what I learned from version 1, version 2 of the ensemble pipeline applied the following techniques: LLM-based Reranking (as opposed to cross-encoder reranking), Context Enrichment Window, and Query Rewriting.

 **LLM-based Reranking**
 After using the cross-encoder reranking model, I wanted to see how an LLM-based reranking model would perform.
 I used the top 10 chunks to rerank using this prompt:
 ```
-On a scale of 1-10, rate the relevance of the following chunk from
-    George Shambaugh's memoir to the query.
-Consider the specific context and intent
-    of the query, not just keyword matches.
+On a scale of 1-10, rate the relevance of the following chunk from George Shambaugh's memoir to the query.
+Consider the specific context and intent of the query, not just keyword matches.
     Query: {query}
     Document: {doc}
     Relevance Score:
 ```
 I then extracted the score from the model's response and reranked into the top 3 chunks based on their scores.
 To me, this approach is more intuitive and performed better than the cross-encoder reranking model, but it is also slower and more expensive.

 **Context Enrichment Windows**
 Nothing new here, this is the same technique used in version 1.

 **Query Rewriting**
 There were two reasons I wanted to implement query rewriting.
 First, I wanted to try changing queries to first-person perspective to match the memoir's writing style more accurately for more accurate retrieval.
 Second, if the queries were rewritten into various versions of the same query while retaining the same meaning, it would aid in semantic retrieval.
-In the end, rewording queries to first-person was not successful as it caused unintended changes to the query semantics.
-However, rewording the queries into 3 different versions did help!
-After a bit of prompt engineering, I landed on the following prompt which seemed to work well:
+After a bit of prompt engineering, I landed on the following prompt which seemed to accomplish both of these goals:
 ```
 You are an AI assistant tasked with reformulating user queries to improve retrieval in a RAG system.
 The following query is a question pertaining to George Shambaugh's life.
-Reword the same question in 3 very concise ways.
+Reword the same question in 3 very concise ways, using examples of first-person as if George is asking himself and third-person as if someone else is asking about him.

     Original query: {original_query}

     Rewritten query:
 ```

-### Insights:
+### Version 2 Insights:

 While there are many more techniques that could improve this pipeline's performance, I feel happy that I was able to demonstrate the power of an ensemble approach to RAG.
 One thing I'd like to emphasize is the importance of prompt engineering in the success of this pipeline, and likely even more important in more complex pipelines.
 The quality of both retrieval and response were heavily dependent on the prompt templates used.